Sraj31/Sraj31/README.md

 - 💞️ I’m looking to collaborates on ...
 - 📫 How to reach me .. gooddbbnhbhn
 - 😄 Pronouns: ...moto
-- ⚡ Fun facts: ...scroll hohijijkm
+- ⚡ Fun facts: ...scroll hohijijk
 -
 Sraj31/Sraj31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.